A curriculum for mixed-age elementary grades by Dan Harper

 Finally, tie a piece of yarn to hang the weaving with.

-Here’s some context for the place and role of weaving in a Jewish village in Judea in the year 29.
+Weaving had an important place in the life of village in Judea in the year 29.